Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Building with AI agents

-• Writing prompts that get good results (and fixing the ones that don't)
+• Writing prompts that get good results and fixing the ones that don't

 Research-driven content

-• Creating content with a purpose and a target audience — not content for content's sake
+• Creating content with a purpose and a target audience, not content for content's sake

-• Platform-specific creation for Instagram and YouTube
+• Platform-specific creation for Instagram and YouTube using real company case studies

 Selling, not just showing